Robert Bales: Legal proceedings

-Civilian attorney John Henry Browne defended Bales with assigned military lawyers.
+Browne defended Bales with assigned military lawyers.
 Browne described Bales as "mild-mannered", claiming his client was upset after seeing a friend's leg blown off the day before the killings, but held no animosity toward Muslims.
 "I think the message for the public in general is that he's one of our boys and they need to treat him fairly."
 Browne denied the deadly rampage was caused by alcohol intoxication or marital problems and said Bales was "reluctant to serve."
 According to Browne, Bales did not want to return to the front lines.
 Browne said, "He wasn't thrilled about going on another deployment ... he was told he wasn't going back, and then he was told he was going."
 Browne also criticized anonymous reports from government officials, stating "the government is going to want to blame this on an individual rather than blame it on the war."

 Bales had no documented history of mental disorders, and had undergone an extensive mental health screening to become a sniper in 2008.
 In 2010, he suffered a concussion in a Humvee accident, underwent traumatic brain injury treatment at Fort Lewis, and was deemed healthy.
 Although Bales was never diagnosed with a mental disorder, Fort Lewis-McChord has had a history of psychiatric misdiagnosis and may have sent soldiers with PTSD back into combat.
 Investigators examining his medical history described his ten-year U.S. Army tenure as "unremarkable" and found no evidence of serious traumatic brain injury or post-traumatic stress.
 A high-ranking U.S. official told The New York Times, "When it all comes out, it will be a combination of stress, alcohol and domestic issues—he just snapped."
 However, Bales had been taking an anti-malaria medication (mefloquine) now known to cause a wide range of side effects, to include aggression, paranoia, psychosis, hallucinations, and suicidal thinking.
 The Army, as well as the prosecution, deny providing the drug to Bales, although a fellow soldier testified that he had witnessed the distribution.
 It was also found that Bales had started taking stanozolol three weeks before the massacre.

 Then-Secretary of Defense Leon Panetta announced that the United States would seek the death penalty, and President Barack Obama instructed the military to "prosecute" the case aggressively.

 As part of the legal proceedings, an Article 32 hearing was held November 5–13, 2012, at Joint Base Lewis-McChord.
-The hearing included eyewitnesses testimony from Afghanistan via a live video link; Bales did not testify.
-Some sources claim that Afghan witnesses may have had ties to the Taliban, including allegations that they were "coached" by the prosecution, but these claims are unverified.
+The hearing included the testimony of eyewitnesses from Afghanistan via a live video link; Bales did not testify.